samuVillegas/express-testing/README.md

-# Scaffolding with mvc architecture in express js
+# Scaffolding with mvc architecture in express js + test with jest